Need to do an annotated bibliography? This guide will lead you step-by-step through the process.

 An annotated bibliography is a bibliography that also includes a paragraph following each citation that summarizes or evaluates the source being cited.

 The primary purpose of works cited page or reference list is to assist the reader in finding the sources used in the writing of a work.
-Depending on the assignment, an annotated bibligraphy might have different purposes:
+Depending on the assignment, an annotated bibliography might have different purposes: provide a literature review on a particular subject help formulate a thesis on a subject demonstrate the quality of research that you have done show that you understand each source cited

 There are 2 common types of annotations - descriptive and critical.